feldroop/genedex/ROADMAP.md

 # Possible Future Extensions and Improvements (roughly in order of priority):

 - make Block512 default again? (depends on benchmark results)
+- interleave superblocks and blocks
 - improved build memory usage:
-    - configurable, slower low memory mode
-    - u32 saca (maybe sais-drum)
+    - u32 saca (sais-drum)
-    - BWT view optimization
+    - maybe BWT view optimization
-    - suffix array, lookup table compression using unconventional int widths (e.g. 33 bit)
     - maybe compress compress text and/or bwt at some point during construction
 - more flexible alphabet API
     - allow alphabet with sentinel inclded in io representation
     - allow alphabet without sentinel (only usable for single text indexing)
-- faster lookup table index computation
 - optimized version for single text without sentinel
 - optimized construction directly from (fasta) file reader
 - space optimization for rarely occurring symbols (such as the sentinel and N in the human Genome)